A Business Travel Guide to Glasgow

 Plug Type: Type G, 3-pronged plug

-Emergency Contact Numbers in Munich
+Emergency Contact Numbers in Glasgow

 In case of an emergency on your business trip to Glasgow, the key numbers to know are;